Climate Change: Targets

 Our Efforts to Reduce Emissions

-We regard avoided emissions as a quantitative indicator to measure how much we are making concrete contributions to the reduction of GHG emissions across society and the extent to which we are capturing business opportunities associated with the transition to a decarbonized society.
+We regard avoided emissions as a quantitative indicator for measuring our contribution to reducing GHG emissions across society and the extent to which we are capturing business opportunities associated with decarbonization.

 What are Avoided Emissions?

-Avoided emissions are defined as the quantified contribution to the reduction or mitigation of GHG emissions by providing low-emission products and services that contribute to societal GHG emissions reduction, compared to providing existing products and services (baseline scenario).
+Avoided emissions refer to the quantified reduction or mitigation of GHG emissions achieved by providing low-emission products and services that help reduce society’s overall GHG emissions, compared to a baseline scenario in which conventional products or services are used.

-The basic formula that we uses for calculating avoided emissions is as follows.
+The basic formula we use for calculating avoided emissions is as follows.

-Evaluation of the annual avoided emissions generated from our products within the year of evaluation.
-This category covers avoidance from renewable energy projects, etc.
+This approach evaluates avoided emissions generated within the evaluation year from our products and services.
+This category covers avoidance from renewable energy projects and similar initiatives.

 The term “avoided emissions” includes not only the amount of carbon avoided by our products and services, but also the amount of carbon captured and removed.